Related Topics

 What should I do if I think I have shingles?

-If you think you have shingles, you should talk to your health care provider as soon as possible.
-There are antiviral medications you can take that may shorten the duration and lessen the severity of shingles if you start taking them within 72 hours of developing a rash.
+If you think you have a shingles rash, talk to your health care provider as soon as possible.
+How do you treat suspected shingles?
+There are antiviral medications you can take (e.g., Acyclovir, Valacyclovir) that may shorten the duration and lessen the severity of shingles symptoms.
+But you must start taking them within 72 hours of developing a rash.

 Is shingles contagious?

-To keep from spreading the chickenpox virus, the CDC offers these recommendations:1
+To keep from spreading the virus that causes shingles, the CDC offers these recommendations:1

-The long-term effects of shingles can be serious and sometimes fatal.
-(Fewer than 100 people die from shingles each year.10)
+Do you ever fully recover from shingles?
+While most people recover from shingles within a few weeks, some experience long-term effects that can be serious and sometimes fatal (fewer than 100 people die from shingles each year.10)

 Sources